Transfer Student Orientation

 Download the First Flight Guide

-Download the First Flight 2020 Guidebook.
 Use this Guidebook to preview Orientation, find resources on campus, and check out upcoming events happening in the first 6 weeks of classes.
-Check back for more details and events added throughout the summer!
+Check this guide for more the most up-to-date event details!

 Hello, transfer students!